wittn-git/EDO-scheduling/README.md

 - [x] Include missing related work
 - [x] Clean up sources
 - [x] Write draft of result section
-- [] Write draft of conclusion of the paper (and future work)
+- [x] Write draft of conclusion of the paper (and future work)
+- [] Fix ToC of result file
-- [] Clear up open questions (especially handling of non-equal threshold passing)
+- [] Compare plot results of different analysis / diversity threshold approaches
+    1. Include all by default
+    2. Exclude both cases where one has not reached the threshold completly
+    3. Exclude both cases where one has not reached the threshold at the threshold
+    4. Exclude cases where one has not reached the threshold just for the operator
+- [] Finish writing the conclusion
 - [] Think about title of the paper
 - [] Format paper and improve language
+- [] Give paper to proofreading
 - [] Remove TODO list from README.md